 Caring for your pet’s teeth at home

 It’s estimated that over 80% of dogs and cats over 3 years of age have some form of dental disease.
 Dental disease causes bad breath (halitosis), inflamed gums and more, and is a painful experience for your pet.
 It is also a source of infection and can make your pet seriously ill.

-Dental disease is preventable in the vast majority of cases and in most cases, this is easy to achieve at home.
-There are many different methods to keep your pet’s teeth ‘pearly white’ and these methods should be started while they are puppies and kittens.
+Dental disease is preventable in the vast majority of cases.
+Prevention can be relatively easy to achieve at home.
+There are many different methods to keep your pet’s teeth ‘pearly white’ and these methods are best started while they are puppies and kittens.

-Brushing your pet’s teeth daily is the ‘gold standard’ and most thorough method, although we will discuss other measures such as feeding dental diets, playing with chew toys, using rinses, etc.
+Brushing your pet’s teeth daily is the ‘gold standard’ and most thorough method to remove plaque, although we will discuss other measures such as feeding dental diets, playing with chew toys, using rinses, etc.

 For dogs and cats with existing dental disease, a dental treatment with a scale and polish under general anaesthetic is almost always necessary to return their teeth and gums back into top condition.
 This will allow us to start a tailored prevention program with a clean mouth and hoping to minimise, or slow down dental disease developing again in the future.

 Brushing your pet’s teeth

 Brushing your pet’s teeth daily helps control plaque build up and hence minimise dental disease.
 Follow our steps below to accustom your pet to this process.

 Select a toothbrush